greshake/i3status-rust/README.md

 fontawesome-webfont.ttf: "FontAwesome" "Regular"
 ```

-Note that the name of the Font Awesome font may have changed in version 5.
+Note that the name of the Font Awesome font may have changed in version 5 or above.
 You can use `fc-list` to see the names of your available Awesome Fonts.

 ```shell